 Format: The importance and role of various agricultural animal species to food and fiber production is presented.
 Guest speakers from the industries and field trips are utilized.
 In the co-requisite laboratory students gain "hands on" experience following market trends and conducting animal production studies.

 Description: Emphasis is placed on the beef, dairy, poultry and swine industries.
 Production requirements, such as land, housing, feeding/nutrition, breeding, sanitation, environmental/ethical concerns, and marketing are taught as modules in the course, applying to all species.

 Examinations: Grading is based on participation and performance on quizzes, final exam, and the completion of special projects (market trends/bulletin board, production study/report).

 Other Requirements: Students must complete this course and the lab (11:067:338) during the same semester.
-Course is part of a two-year series with 11:067:406, Farm Systems Analysis, taught in alternating years.
+Course is part of a two-year series with 11:067:406, Farm Productivity Analysis, taught in alternating years.